bored-games/codenames-game/README.md

 <p align="center"><img src="docs/preview.png" width="1000px" alt="" /></p>

+## Synchronizing games
+Currently this is a local game, meaning there is no active communication with a central server.
+If you are playing remotely with friends, each player will need to select a card manually to make a move.

+To synchonize game boards, however, the parameter `s=<int>` may be appended to the URL (`index.php?s=123`).
+All games should then load the same cards and colors, and clicking *New Game* the same number of times should also work fine.

 ## Compile
 The Elm code has already been compiled into the Javascript that is used by `index.html`, but if additional changes are made, the source can be recompiled with